 When a user chooses one of the values in the dropdown, the table is filtered, and only the rows that contain the selected value in the column will be displayed.

-In version 2.1 of our plugin, you will be able to choose MultiSelectBox as a filter type.
-This filter allows front-end users to select more than one of the pre-defined values for some of the columns, and the table data will be filtered based on these selected values.
+The Multiselectbox filter type allows front-end users to select more than one of the pre-defined values for some of the columns, and the table data will be filtered based on these selected values.